 The Tavistock and Portman banner project

-The Tavistock and Portman NHS Foundation Trust is commissioning an embroidered, textile banner to celebrate our shared values, the rich history of the Trust and our many achievements.
-We would like this to be a project involving many hands and many voices from staff and members to services users, patients and the communities they are part of, with opportunities for everyone to help stitch the banner over the coming months.
+In 2018 we commissioned an embroidered, textile banner to celebrate our shared values, the rich history of the Trust and our many achievements.
+This project involved many hands and many voices across the Trust from staff and members to services users, patients and their communities.

-We are delighted to invite Ed Hall to kick off the project by talking about his work as a banner maker over the last 30 years.
+We were delighted to invite Ed Hall to kick off the project by talking about his work as a banner maker over the last 30 years.
 He has worked with many organisations and museums and is well-known for collaborating with artists, making brightly coloured, stitched and painted banners for Jeremy Dellar's Turner Prize-winning exhibition Folk Archive in 2004 and English Magic at the Venice Biennale in 2013.

 In 2011 Hall presented his first solo exhibition of banners at the People’s History Museum, Manchester.
 In 2012, the British Council Collection commissioned Hall to create two banners celebrating works in the collection and his banners can probably be seen in any upcoming demonstration in a UK town!

 The banner was made by Ed Hall, a banner maker for trade unions and exhibitions for 30 years.
 Ed writes: "The idea was to make a banner for display and to be out in the street on some occasions, publicising the Tavistock and Portman with a visual language that would reflect the important work of the centre.
 It was important that the ideas and work of staff, patients and service users be central to the banner's creation.

 "I was asked by the artist Rachel Causer to be part of this project at the Tavistock and Portman, which was very exciting.
 It involved holding workshops and talks at the Tavistock.